abinit/abinit/doc/tutorial/elastic.md

 For an atomic-displacement perturbation, the corresponding breakdown of the 2DTE is headed "Thirteen components."

 Now let us take a look at the results we want, the various 2DTE's.
-They begin
+They begin by

      ==> Compute Derivative Database <==